Estimated reading time: 10 minutes

 Selecting the right car seat is the first step in car seat safety.

-To select the right seat for you first you need to know which stage your child is in.
+And what may work for your situation may not work for your friend’s.
+Selecting the right car seat for you first you need to know which stage your child is in.

 There are 4 stages of child restraint usage: rear facing , forward facing, belt positioning and seat belts.
 The type of seat you need will depend on your child’s age and size.